 Where to Stay Near the Nine Hells of Beppu

 AMANE resort GAHAMA

 The resort is located in the town of Beppu, which is known for its onsen (hot spring).
-If you’re looking for a relaxing hot spring resort to visit, Amane Resort GAHAMA is a great choice.
+If you’re looking for a relaxing hot spring resort, Amane Resort GAHAMA is a great choice.
 Be sure to check out the nine hells of Beppu while you’re there!

 AMANE resort SEIKAI

-The AMANE resort SEIKAI hotel is a luxurious spa and resort located in the Nine Hells of Beppu, one of the most popular tourist destinations in Japan.
+The AMANE resort SEIKAI hotel is a luxurious spa and resort located in the Nine Hells of Beppu, one of Japan’s most popular tourist destinations.
 The hotel features exquisite accommodations, a world-class spa and wellness center, and incredible views of the surrounding volcanic landscape.